3.2.7 Highway Commercial District (HC)

-(b) In a pedestrian -oriented development organized around a system of streets and blocks, and anchored with retail, restaurant, and entertainment uses, 100% of the dwelling units which are located in the same block with commercial uses may be contained in attached houses, apartment buildings, and mixed use buildings.
-To qualify under this paragraph, at least one parking space per dwelling unit must be replaced in a parking deck which is located on the interior of the block, and at least 20% of the habitable first floor area in each block must be devoted to commercial uses.
-Habitable first floor area includes all first floor building area that is used for interior human activity (including storage areas of retail shops, kitchen areas and pantries for restaurants, and similar uses).
+(a) In a pedestrian-oriented development organized around a system of streets and blocks, and anchored with retail, restaurant, and entertainment uses, 100% of the dwelling units which are located in the same block with commercial uses may be contained in attached houses, apartment buildings, and mixed-use buildings.
+To qualify under this paragraph, at least one parking space per dwelling unit must be replaced in a parking deck which is located on the interior of the block, and at least 20% of the habitable first-floor area in each block must be devoted to commercial uses.
+Habitable first-floor area includes all first-floor building area that is used for interior human activity (including storage areas of retail shops, kitchen areas and pantries for restaurants, and similar uses).
 Habitable first floor area does not include the first floor of a parking deck nor outdoor areas used for restaurant seating or retail display.
-Hotels, light manufacturing and assembly facilities, and laboratories and associated research facilities are permitted within the development, but may not be used to meet the 20% minimum first floor commercial requirement.
+Hotels, light manufacturing and assembly facilities, and laboratories and associated research facilities are permitted within the development, but may not be used to meet the 20% minimum first-floor commercial requirement.
 The higher density residential environment permitted by this exception provides a full-time population which animates the streets, supports the businesses on a daily basis, and accesses goods and services without sole dependence on private vehicles.

-(c) Within a Mixed Use Node, the aggregate number of dwelling units contained in attached houses, apartment buildings, and mixed use buildings shall not exceed 80% subject to the following requirements:
+(b) Within a Mixed-Use Node, the aggregate number of dwelling units contained in attached houses, apartment buildings, and mixed-use buildings shall not exceed 80% subject to the following requirements:

 ii.
 A minimum of 50% of the node acreage must be for residential use